Currently unavailable: for new students

 Degree: Modern Languages (French and German) (Bachelors) - Oxford Alumni University

-I studied French and German at Oxford University (2012 - 2016) and am now a Master's Student at Durham University, working on French literature and culture.
-Alongside my studies I practice yoga and enjoy travelling, baking, and writing.
+I studied French and German at Oxford University (2012 - 2016); my studies focused on written and spoken language skills as well as on literature.
+I am now a Master's Student at Durham University where I am working on a research project about French literature.
+Alongside my studies I practice yoga, take classes in aerial arts, and take part in voluntary work with the elderly.
 I am incredibly enthusiastic about languages and literature; hopefully my tutorials will help you to improve and to love languages too!

 I spent a year studying in Germany and working in France.
-During that time, I taught English to several children on a one-to-one basis and took part in a volunteering project as a mentor for a nine year old boy.
-Whilst I was in Oxford, I took part in several workshops with various schools to promote languages and university-level study.
+During my time in Germany, I helped several students improve their English on a one-to-one basis and took part in a volunteering project as a mentor for a nine year old boy.
+My students included an eleven year old boy whom I helped to improve his written and spoken English as well as several students my own age who helped me to improve my German in return; I therefore have experience as both a tutor and a tutee.
+Whilst I was in Oxford, I took part in workshops and events with various schools to promote languages, literature, and university-level study.
 I therefore have lots of relevant experience which I hope to build on as a tutor; I am patient, flexible, and approachable.

 I'm interested in how you learn best so each of my sessions will be tailored to your needs and interests.
 Studying languages is amazing because it involves so many different skills: reading, listening, writing, and speaking, and has so many different aspects: grammar, vocabulary, and cultural knowledge.
 Studying English Literature is also fantastic; seeing how writers use language to create their texts gives us a window into a whole new world.